 - Motion sickness wrist bands– work great for keeping nausea away especially if you have it all day.

 - Aromatherapy Inhaler– These work well to ease your stomach with a light minty scent and are great for headaches or motion sickness too.
-Best thing to have when you smell something that makes you sick, just pull this out of your purse or pocket and smell it.
+The best thing to have when you smell something that makes you sick, just pull this out of your purse or pocket and smell it.

 - Scented lotions– Any lotion that you like the smell of will also help, the ones that worked for me were brown sugar vanilla, cocoa butter, and fresh ocean scents from bath and body works.
 When you start to feel sick just smell your hands and arms and it eases the feeling of throwing up.

 - Changing your eating habits-Start eating smaller meals more frequently so you don’t feel sick before dinner, just having a tiny bit of food in between helps your stomach not get a pit in it.
 If you are starving you are bound to feel sick right away so bring snacks of a healthy kind with you when you go out or to work.

 - Pink Stork Mist– Magnesium spray that helps with morning sickness, nausea, helps you feel more energetic (who doesn’t love that especially now), reduces anxiety and so much more.
 I highly recommend getting this spray, you will not regret it!